Transnational repression by China

-Transnational repression by China refers to efforts by the government of the People's Republic of China (PRC) to exert control and silence dissent beyond its national borders.
+The People's Republic of China (PRC) is widely alleged to exert control and silence dissent beyond its national borders.
 It targets groups and individuals perceived as threats to or critics of the ruling Chinese Communist Party (CCP) and its policies.
 Its methods of transnational repression include digital surveillance, physical intimidation, coercion, disinformation, and lawfare.

 Background

 According to Freedom House, the People's Republic of China was responsible for 253 of 854 physical incidents of transnational repression from 2014 to 2022, making it the most extensive practitioner of transnational repression.
-In a statement for the US Congressional-Executive Commission on China, Freedom House said that the estimate was conservative, "since these numbers do not include pressure put on the China-based relatives of targeted individuals, digital tactics like harassment and surveillance, or foiled attempts at physical violence".
+In a statement for the U.S. Congressional-Executive Commission on China, Freedom House said that the estimate was conservative, "since these numbers do not include pressure put on the China-based relatives of targeted individuals, digital tactics like harassment and surveillance, or foiled attempts at physical violence".
 Transnational repression conducted by China has also escalated since 2014 under the general secretaryship of Xi Jinping.
+According to the Human Rights Measurement Initiative, the PRC engaged in transnational repression in at least 41 countries in 2025.